 Our pastoral care is at the heart of daily life at Dominic College.
 Our aim is to create and maintain a happy and harmonious atmosphere in which there is sensitivity to the needs of young people and encouragement to study and strive for the highest standard of academic achievement.
 Dominic College has set in place a supportive structure to assist us in ensuring each student feels welcome and accepted in our community.
 This structure is facilitated by the College's House organisation and vertically streamed pastoral groups.
 Our commitment to Religious Education, the College Counsellor and our vigorous Safe School Policy are all features of our effective pastoral care program.

 Dominic College believes that information technology is a key area of learning in the 21st century.
 Students from Year 5 – 10 are each provided with their own laptop for learning.
 Students from Kindergarten – Year 4 utilise banks of laptops, iPads, touch screens and interactive whiteboards.

 Dominic College offers a wide array of optional activities, which enrich students outside of the classroom and enable them to build their personal, interpersonal and social skills.
 Activities such as inter-school sport, choir, bands, drama performances, debating, photography, out-reach programs and involvement in community events are just some of the opportunities on offer to our students.

-Our picturesque property spans over 70 acres backing onto the Tolosa Park Reserve.
+Our picturesque property spans over 28 hectares backing onto the Tolosa Park Reserve.
 The College features modern learning facilities, with building development and new technology continually evolving.
 Students enjoy access to multiple playing fields and sporting facilities, developmental play equipment, up-to-date science laboratories, well-resourced multi-media libraries and specialist learning areas for languages other than English, food studies, trade training, performing arts, horticulture studies and sports studies.